An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572

 \subsection{The observed properties of \N7572}

-\N7572 is a giant \textit{lenticular} galaxy with no signs of the cold gas presence or current star formation, {which is confirmed by the absence of emission lines in the mid-plane spectrum and the H{\sc i} non-detection according to \citet{Springob2005}}.
-Its rotation velocity reaches $370$~\kms{} and the total disc mass is more than four times the mass of the MW disc.
-Such high rotation velocities are typical for ``super spirals'' \citep{OLNH16} and giant LSB galaxies \citep{u1922} and they extremely rare. \N7572 has complex vertical structure and to properly describe it, we need at least two (thin and thick) flaring components with very similar {mid-plane} radial scales.
-The thick disc stellar mass is more than double the thin disc mass, $1.9 \cdot 10^{11}$~\Ms{} versus $7.8 \cdot 10^{10}$~\Ms. The thick component contribution to the total flux increases from 30~per~cent to 90~per~cent when we move from the mid-plane to $|z|=4$~kpc above and it slightly varies with the radius.
+\N7572 is a giant \textit{lenticular} galaxy with no signs of the cold gas presence or current star formation, which is confirmed by the absence of emission lines in the mid-plane spectrum and the H{\sc i} non-detection according to \citet{Springob2005}.
+Its rotation velocity reaches $370$~{\kms} and the total disc mass is more than five times the mass of the MW disc.
+Such high rotation velocities are typical for ``super spirals'' \citep{OLNH16} and giant LSB galaxies \citep{u1922} and they are extremely rare. \N7572 has complex vertical structure and to properly describe it, we need at least two (thin and thick) flaring components with very similar mid-plane radial scales.
+The thick disc stellar mass is more than double the thin disc mass, $1.6 \times 10^{11}$~\Ms{} versus $5.9 \times 10^{10}$~\Ms. The thick component contribution to the total flux increases from 30~per~cent to 90~per~cent when we move from the mid-plane to $|z|=4$~kpc above and it slightly varies with the radius.

 We have not detected any significant radial gradients of the stellar population properties outside the bulge area.
 In the mid-plane we see intermediate age stars ($t_{t}=5\dots8$~Gyr) while the stellar population of the thick disc is older $t_{T}=10\dots 13$~Gyr.
-Despite the similarity of metallicities between the thin and thick discs ([Fe/H]$_{t}\approx 0$~dex and [Fe/H]$_{T}\approx-0.1$~dex) the difference in the $\alpha$-enhancement is statistically significant ([Mg/Fe]$_{t}$=+0.15~dex vs [Mg/Fe]$_{T}$=+0.3~dex).
-This suggests that the formation epochs for the two disc components had different duration \citep[see e.g.][]{Thomas+05}. {The thick disc was formed quickly in $\sim0.25$~Gyr while the thin disc grew over a much longer period of time ($\sim 2$~Gyr).}
+Despite the similarity in metallicities between the thin and thick discs ([Fe/H]$_{t}\approx 0$~dex and [Fe/H]$_{T}\approx-0.1$~dex) the difference in the $\alpha$-abundance is statistically significant ([Mg/Fe]$_{t}$=+0.15~dex vs [Mg/Fe]$_{T}$=+0.3~dex).
+This suggests that the formation epochs for the two disc components had different duration \citep[see e.g.][]{Thomas+05}.
+According to Eq.~4 in \citet{Thomas+05} the thick disc was formed quickly in $\sim0.25$~Gyr while the thin disc grew over a much longer period of time (2~Gyr).